muratk5n/thirdwave/en/README.md

 something on its own.. what happened to the Mediterrenian Union?
 But EPC could be a good thing

-"UK Prime Minister Liz Truss's decision to join the inaugural summit of [France's European Political Community] this week has given a boost to the initiative..
+Reuters: "UK Prime Minister Liz Truss's decision to join the inaugural summit of [France's European Political Community] this week has given a boost to the initiative..
 A key aim for Macron is to embrace EU candidate countries that are losing patience waiting for membership of the bloc..
 'One of the points is to be able to tell Kosovo and Albania we can do things with them, and they don't have to rely only on Russia and China for investment,' a French official said"

 ---